Call Tariffs and Pricing for Telecom Resellers

 Here’s what happens behind the scenes:

-- A call detail record (CDR) arrives with the caller’s number, the destination, and the duration
+- A call detail record arrives with the caller’s number, the destination, and the duration

 - SAFE looks up which customer owns that number